Actify

 Budget Request for Outdoor Team Event

 Hi [Manager], I'd like to organize a half-day outdoor team event for [N] people.
-Proposed activity: [Activity] at [Location] Cost: $[X] total ($[Y]/person) — covers [supplies/food/transport] Time: [Date], [Duration] Why: Teams that do outdoor activities together report 41% stronger cross-team relationships (Gallup).
+Activity: [Activity] at [Location] Cost: $[X] total ($[Y]/person) — covers [supplies/food/transport] Date: [Date], [Duration] Why it's worth it: Teams that do outdoor activities together report 41% stronger cross-team relationships (Gallup).
 This replaces our usual [quarterly lunch/offsite] at comparable cost.
 I'll handle all logistics and send a participation report afterward.

 Always position outdoor events as replacing something, not adding something.
 Managers approve replacements faster than additions.